allenhung1025/LoopTest/README.md

 $ python compute_mean_std.py
 ```
 ## Vocoder
 We use [MelGAN][melgan] as the vocoder.
-We trained the vocoder with looperman dataset and use the vocoder in both scenario.
+We trained the vocoder with looperman dataset and use the vocoder in generating freesound and looperman models.
 The trained vocoder is in [melgan](./melgan) directory.
 ## Train the Model
 ``` bash